Teaching with GAUSS Time Series#

 Exercise 2: Monetary Policy VAR (Hamilton Ch.
 11, Lutkepohl Ch.
 2-4, K&L Ch.
 8)

-Estimate a 3-variable VAR on GDP, CPI, FFR.
-Compute IRFs and interpret:
+This exercise estimates a 3-variable VAR on GDP, CPI, and FFR, then computes and interprets IRFs:

 library timeseries;